Committee of Representatives

 Lisa Smith - Principal

 I joined the school in 2009 as Deputy Headteacher.
 I really enjoy working at St Joseph's and it has been a fantastic opportunity to be on both committees; I have learned how the committee members support and help continue to develop the ethos and journey of the school; supporting staff and children to achieve the best possible outcomes.

 In September 2015 I became Head of Teaching and Learning and have valued the support and commitment of the committee members through this transition.
-In my spare time I enjoy relaxing with a good book and spending time with my family - especially my grand-daughter!
+In my spare time I enjoy relaxing with a good book and spending time with my family - especially my grand-daughters!